bruinit/Docker/README.md

 ## Start the application

-1. Copy or rename the `.env-example` file to `.env`, make sure the leading 'dot' stays there.
+1. Copy or rename the `my.env-example` file to `.env`, make sure the leading 'dot' stays there.
 2. Only Linux and MacOS users, change the values of `UID` and `GID` according to your system
      - To get the correct values, in the terminal type the following commands for `UID` and `GID` respecively:
         - `id -u`